Home > Home Maintenance > HVAC > Water Leaking Air Conditioner

 7. Contact An HVAC Professional

 If you have tried the suggestions above and your air conditioner is still leaking, you need to contact an HVAC professional.
 You may need a system tune-up, or they may need to top your system off with refrigerant.
+You can take it a step further by subscribing to a cost-effective HVAC home warranty to cater to the maintenance, repair, and replacement of your faulty AC.

 Final Thoughts On Dangers From A Leaking Air Conditioner